Insights, Web Development

 👍 Pros:

-- A dedicated sales dashboard for comprehensive insights and analytics.
+• Sales dashboard for insights and analytics.

-- A robust inventory management capabilities.
+• Great inventory management capabilities.

 👎 Cons: